Napa Slip and Fall Lawyer

-- Get photos on your cell phone of the spot where the fall occurred, especially to record any physical evidence related to the fall like patches of water or other slippery substances, defects in the floor or flooring material that caused the fall, etc.
+- Get photos on your cell phone of where the fall occurred, mainly to record any physical evidence related to the fall, like patches of water or other slippery substances, defects in the floor or flooring material that caused the fall, etc.

-- Keep your shoes -- footwear may often be a significant piece of evidence in a slip and fall or trip and fall incident -- place them in a plastic bag to preserve any slippery substances that may be on them and store them in a known location.
+- Keep your shoes -- footwear may often be a significant piece of evidence in a slip and fall or trip and fall incident -- place them in a plastic bag to preserve any slippery substances on them and store them in a known location.

 - Checking your clothing for any water or slippery material that might have been absorbed when you fell -- if your clothing has wet patches, photograph them with your cell phone immediately.
-If there are sticky or slippery substances from the floor on your clothing, bag up the clothing (like your shoes) and store them away.
+If there are sticky or slippery substances on the floor of your clothing, bag up the clothing (like your shoes) and store them away.